The image above shows our Poppy Seed Pod watch on the right.

 The Getty Museum defines fine art as “creative art, especially visual art, whose products are to be appreciated primarily or solely for their imaginative, aesthetic, or intellectual content.”
 This definition underscores the emphasis on aesthetic and intellectual value inherent in fine art, transcending mere utility to evoke deeper emotional and intellectual responses from viewers.

-The fine art process involves creation which is at least partly “from the void” (not from the existing models of reality in your head) which can be profoundly terrifying but can also be very addictive, because it is not only an exploration of the relationship between your internal reality and the outside world, but it also changes who you are, as can be seen from the evolution of the work of any great fine artist.
-The fine art process applies just as much to abstract art.
-For example, once it was pointed out to me that the paintings of Rothko are very much landscapes (i.e. relate to objective reality), it was obvious, especially when looking at the originals rather than printed reproductions.
+The fine art process involves creation which is at least partly “from the void” (as it is known in Eastern philosophies, not from the existing models of reality in your imagination) which can be profoundly terrifying but can also be very addictive, because it is not only an exploration of the relationship between your internal reality and the outside world, it also changes who you are, as can be seen from the evolution of the work of any great fine artist.

 A Very Brief History Of jewellery